Data insights

 Building capacity in support functions is another aspect of organizational effectiveness.
 In working with an educational institution we identified key performance metrics for all of its non-instructional departments.
 A central feature of this project was the development of a reporting system for the metrics that has proven to be critical for the change management needed to make these departments more effective.

-MYTH: Surveys are easy to develop, can answer most any question and provide reliable results.
-In FACT, they require knowledge and skill to develop, typically address questions concerning attitudes and opinions, and since they rely upon self-reporting, can be unreliable.
+REALITY: Surveys require knowledge and skill to develop, typically address questions concerning attitudes and opinions, and since they rely upon self-reporting, can be unreliable.
 Because of this, understanding results requires careful analyses and interpretation.

 We begin our survey work by spending time coming to understand what you need to know.
 For one client, we interviewed representatives of all the major stakeholder groups that the survey was intended for.
 We’ve also spent time researching issues and talking with other organizations that have carried out similar surveys.